bbmaster123/FWFU/uwpspy.md

 >
 > *Enable the Detailed Property List checkbox at the bottom to see all styles.
 Once you are done looking through the list of styles and testing values, we can transfer that into the styler mod.
 >
-> 8. To target the same element in the styler mod with the same styles, we first need the name of the target. to get this, look at the top right, you'll notice Class: and Name:
+> 8. To target the same element in the styler mod with the same styles, we first need the name of the target.
+To get this, look at the top right, you'll notice Class: and Name:
 > Use the class, followed by # and then the name (Class#Name)
 >
 >![4](https://github.com/user-attachments/assets/b97e7a3a-6cdf-4cd9-87ce-69b56dd9eb26)